kiseki1107/College-Scorecard-Data-Analysis/README.md

 ![Earnings v school ownership box](https://raw.githubusercontent.com/kiseki1107/College-Scorecard-Analysis/master/Resources/Plots/Ownership_Admission/SchoolOwnership_MeanEarnings_Comparison_Box.png)

-Private for-profit schools have a left-skewed distribution (higher concentration of schools from 50-75% of interquartile range (IQR or range of the box)).
+Private for-profit schools have a right-skewed distribution (higher concentration of schools from 50-75% of interquartile range (IQR or range of the box)).
 There are more students earning more than students earning less, but there is a noticeable equilibration of student earnings at 10 years after entry.
 From 6 years to 10 years after entry, the box-and-whiskers then to go towards similar ranges and distributions.

 ![Admission bar](https://raw.githubusercontent.com/kiseki1107/College-Scorecard-Analysis/master/Resources/Plots/Ownership_Admission/Admission_MeanEarnings_Comparison_Bar.png)